spncryn/docs/README.md

 ---

-*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 28 June 2020.*
+*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 01 July 2020.*